Musselburgh

+Musselburgh is nicknamed the "Honest Toun" and is believed to be the oldest existing town in Scotland, with history dating back to the Roman era.
+The town is home to Queen Margaret University and Musselburgh Links, one of the world's oldest golf courses.

 History

 The name Musselburgh is Old English in origin, with mussel referring to the shellfish.
 The burgh element appears to derive from burh, in the same way as Edinburgh, before the introduction of formal burghs by David I. Its earliest Anglic name was Eskmuthe (Eskmouth) for its location at the mouth of the River Esk.

 Musselburgh was first settled by the Romans in the years following their invasion of Scotland in 80 AD.
 They built a fort a little inland from the mouth of the River Esk, at Inveresk.

 They bridged the Esk downstream from the fort, and thus established the line of the main eastern approach to Scotland's capital for most of the next 2,000 years.
 The bridge built by the Romans outlasted them by many centuries.
 It was rebuilt on the original Roman foundations some time before 1300, and in 1597 it was rebuilt again, this time with a third arch added on the east side of the river.
 The Old Bridge is also known as the Roman Bridge and remains in use today by pedestrians.
 To its north is the New Bridge, designed by John Rennie the Elder and built in 1806.
 This in turn was considerably widened in 1925.

 Musselburgh was made a burgh of barony c.1315 and a burgh of regality in 1562.
 The town attempted to become a royal burgh in 1632 but this was prevented by opposition from Edinburgh burgesses.
 Although Edinburgh is now known to have been a burgh by 1125, Musselburgh's antiquity is reflected in the Scots-language traditional rhyme: